G Options B Comments & Embed

 This Moment Will Be a Meme TomorrowGet your Photoshop toolbars ready.
 If someone makes a wonderful face, repeats something over and over again, or makes a small part of television / Internet history during this debate, then take a drink.

-(This is my favorite Romney meme so far.
+(This is a favorite Romney meme.
 Let's hope for more.)

 Inappropriate or Politically Incorrect Cutaway to Audience MemberA candidate says something vaguely related to a friend in the audience or a particular ethnic/interest group, then someone in the audience is singled out by the TV producer - who then tells his crew to close up on them before the candidate finishes his sentence.